-The Human Shoulder | Shoulder Pain in Marlborough, MO
+The Anatomy of the Shoulder | Shoulder Pain in Marlborough, MO

 The shoulder is supported and surrounded by: